gaskil36/TexasWildfires/README.md

 Landsat 9 Imagery was utilized.
 The original goal was to utilize Sentinel 2 imagery, but there were temporal inconsistencies.
 1. FCC: False color composite, consisting of Short-Wave Infrared 2, Near Infrared, and Red bands of Landsat 9.
 2. EVI: Enhanced Vegetation Index highlighting vegetation cover, using the following formula: EVI = 2.5 * ((NIR - RED) / (NIR + 6 * RED - 7.5 * BLUE  + 1))
+   - Note: the EVI was calculated with a blue, white, and green palette with normalized visualization parameters ranging from -1 (water) to 0 (no vegetation) to 1 (high vegetation).
-3. NBR: Normalized Burn Ratio highlighting burned areas, using the following formula: NBR = (NIR -SWIR2) / (NIR + SWIR2)
+4. NBR: Normalized Burn Ratio highlighting burned areas, using the following formula: NBR = (NIR -SWIR2) / (NIR + SWIR2)
-4. DNBR: Difference Normalized Burn Ratio, an image differencing operation, using the following formula: dNBR = NBRprefire - NBRpostfire
+5. DNBR: Difference Normalized Burn Ratio, an image differencing operation, using the following formula: dNBR = NBRprefire - NBRpostfire
-5. Burned Severity: A classified burn map based on 5 classes: enhanced regrowth, unburned, low severity, moderate severity, and high severity.
+6. Burned Severity: A classified burn map based on 5 classes: enhanced regrowth, unburned, low severity, moderate severity, and high severity.
-6. Burned Binary: A binary classification map that shows burned vs unburned areas
+7. Burned Binary: A binary classification map that shows burned vs unburned areas

 ## Map Layouts
 ### Prefire False Color Composite